ga-wdi-boston/php-laravel/README.md

 Since we're building a RESTful API, we'll almost always be returning JSON to our client.
 Check out more on Laravel reponse types [here](https://laravel.com/docs/5.3/responses#other-response-types).

+## Code Along: Create New Resource

+Let's set up our API to handle requests for a an `Ideas` resource.
+We'll use it to store ideas for web apps we could build.
+These ideas should have `title`, `description` and `completed` properties.

 ## Additional Resources